JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 1 - OS Command Injection, simple case.md

 <h2></h2>

-<h3>Congratulations</h3>
+<h3>Congratulations: Lab Solved</h3>

-- On the top of the page on the browser will say: "Congratulations, you solved the lab!"
+On the top of the page on the browser will say: "Congratulations, you solved the lab!"

 <p align="center">
 <br/>